sngando88/linear-regression-project-tutorial/README.md

 Save your final model in the 'models' folder.

-In your README file write a brief summary.
+In your README file, write a brief summary.